Smattr/passwand/README.md

 documented below (partly to inform you, partly to remind myself):

   * Most crypto tools, including 1Password, use a [CSPRNG](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator)
     for generating random data.
-Instead, we just **read directly from /dev/random** because we have no need for low latency and there are flaws with most of the widely available CSPRNGs.
+Instead, we use either **`getrandom` or `arc4random`** because we do not need to support older systems and there are flaws with most of the widely available CSPRNGs.
   * Instead of using PBKDF2-HMAC-SHA512 as a [KDF](https://en.wikipedia.org/wiki/Key_derivation_function), we use **Scrypt**.
 Agile Bits note that they would probably also do this (as it has better resistance against GPU-hosted attacks)